 How Much Will It Cost Me to Replace an AC Capacitor?

-The cost ranges between $140 – $240 in Singapore.
+The cost ranges from $140 – $240 in Singapore.
 Nevertheless, the cost will be affected or influenced by several factors, such as the cost of the unit, brand, model, labour needed, the capacitor itself, and others.
 The average cost is $170, but in some high-end AC, the cost can go up to $300.

 How To Identify the Capacitor My AC Needs?